 “A deferment will not damage your credit like a default will, but if you default before talking to your lender you could forfeit your ability to defer,” Nitzsche said.
 “Student loan defaults become most serious after 90 days past due.”

 A deferment or forbearance may give you some breathing room while you work to regain your financial footing.
 Both offer a temporary reprieve on student loan repayments, which is important since student loans are rarely dischargeable in bankruptcy.
 The key is deciding which option is right for you and understanding the primary differences between them.

 In a nutshell, deferment and forbearance are similar in that they both allow you to put your student loan payments on hold, temporarily suspending your minimum monthly payment obligations.
 If you’ve suffered a job loss or other economic hardship, you may be eligible for a deferment or forbearance through your lender, though eligibility and terms will vary from lender to lender.
 In general, the time frames for temporary relief on student loans can range anywhere from a month or two to a year or longer.

 The main difference between a deferment and forbearance is the interest.
 In the case of deferments, you may be able to save on interest depending on whether or not your loan qualifies as an eligible government-subsidized loan.
 If your loan is a subsidized government loan, the interest is subsidized at a much lower rate and in some cases, you may not be charged any interest at all while the loan is in deferment.
 For this reason, deferments are often harder to qualify for.
 With forbearance, even though you aren’t obligated to make the monthly payment, you will continue to accrue the full rate of interest on any outstanding loan balance.

-If you want to see how your student loan repayments are affecting your credit scores, you can check your two free credit scores, updated monthly, on Credit.com.
+If you want to see how your student loan repayments are affecting your credit scores, you can check your two free credit scores, updated every 14 days, on Credit.com.